onefoursix/streamsets-old-jobs-cleanup/README.md

 ## Script #2 - export-old-jobs.py

 Description:   This script exports the Jobs instances listed in the input file.
-Note that Job Template Instances can't be exported, so they will be skipped.
+The exports serve as backups in case any Job instances deleted by script #3 need to be restored.
+Note that Job Template Instances can't be exported, but deleting Job Template Instances (as performed by script #3) does not delete the associated Job Templates.

 Args: